A financial app that automatically rounds up your change and saves or invests the difference can change your life for good.

 Moka charges a flat fee of $4.99 per month.
 Whenever you refer a friend, you are awarded a $5 referral bonus.
 You also get a $5 bonus when you sign up.

-Neo Financial is a different type of money management app.
+KOHO is a different type of money management app.
 It combines budgeting, cash back, and automatic savings in one place.
-It offers a FREE reloadable prepaid Mastercard prepaid card and app in Canada you can use to earn cash back on all the purchases you make with a debit (prepaid) card.
+It offers a free reloadable prepaid Mastercard prepaid card and app in Canada you can use to earn cash back on all the purchases you make with a debit (prepaid) card.

-In addition to earning cash back on all purchases, Neo users earn interest on their balance and the app them you to automate their savings using preauthorized contributions on a schedule.
+In addition to earning cash back on all purchases, KOHO users earn interest on their balance, and the app allows them to automate their savings using preauthorized contributions on a schedule.

-Neo Money is free to use, and when you sign up here you get a $20 welcome bonus after funding your account with $50 or more.
+KOHO has both free and premium accounts.
+When you sign up here you get a $20 welcome bonus after funding your account.

 5. Trim